djacobow/pybind11_embed/README.md

 one-at-a-time by a special python-running thread.
 In each case the caller that pushed into the queue blocks waiting to be notified of its result.

+#### UPDATE !!!

+With the help of people from the pybind discussion, I was able to make the gil locking work without the use of a work queue.
+I have added a minimal example here called `no_queue.cc`.
+You can use this entirely instead of `pycall.hpp`

 ### Protobufs

 A common way of sharing data between python and c++ is via protobufs,